 I still have room for improvement, I still pick for maybe 5 minutes once a week, and I still have the habit of scanning my face for bumps, but the improvements I have seen so far are encouraging and I am at the point now were I don’t feel the urge to pick as often or as strongly.

 I have attached a before and after photo of my skin so you can see for yourself, they are not edited at all and I have absolutely no make up on in either of them, not even mascara!
 My skin tone has changed dramatically too, it used to always look red, raw and blotchy, and now it looks healthy!

 Sorry for the very long email, I’m just so excited about this because I’ve been picking my skin for 7 years, and chewing my fingers for 13, so I wanted to thank you and let you know how inspirational you have been, and how much you have helped me to stop picking my skin.
 I honestly never thought I’d be able to stop until I saw your videos.
 I hope there are some new things in that list that might help other people, however I’m pretty sure you have all the tips and tricks covered, but just in case!

 What if You Don’t Have Jasmin’s Discipline or Determination?

 Kudos to Jasmine!
 I am so happy for her.
-Yet I know 80% of people need some form of external accountability to achieve these kind of results.
-If you just can’t seem to make positive change like this on your own, please know you are not alone and there is nothing wrong with you.
-You may just need some coaching.
-Get what you need.
+Yet I know 80% of people have the personality type who needs some form of external accountability to achieve their desired results.
+If that’s you and you just can’t seem to make positive changes on your own, please know 1) you are not alone and 2) there is nothing wrong with you!
+You can make this way easier for yourself with some expert coaching.
+Reach out and get what you need.
 Contact me here to request a free session.